This homemade sun-dried tomatoes recipe is super easy to make in the oven and irresistibly delicious.

 Bake for 2.5 to 3.5 hours, or until the tomatoes are dried out, keeping an eye on the tomatoes so that they don’t burn.

 Remove from the oven.
 Serve immediately.
 Or to store, transfer the sun-dried tomatoes to a jar and fill with olive oil until the tomatoes are completely covered.
-Add in any desired seasonings (such as a clove of garlic and/or herbs), then cover and refrigerate for up to 2 weeks.
+Add in any desired seasonings (such as a clove of garlic and/or herbs), then cover and refrigerate for up to 4 days.
+Or see freezer storage instructions below.

 Types of tomatoes: Roma tomatoes also work great too!
 Just cut them in half lengthwise, then hollow out and discard the pulp, then proceed with the recipe as directed above.
 Because of their size, roma tomatoes will need to bake for around 5-6 hours.